synfig/synfig-docs-dev/docs/renderer_docs/target_surface.rst

 Target and Surface
 ==================

 Synfig supports rendering to different file formats and uses different modules for writing to those file formats.
 These modules are called Targets.
-They inherit from the ``Target`` class and can be selected by the user or automatically.
+They inherit from the ``Target`` class and can be selected by the user or automatically (depending on the file extension).

 Selecting Target
 ~~~~~~~~~~~~~~~~